Getting A VA Loan After A Bankruptcy

 What Are VA Mortgage Loans?

-The VA mortgage loan is operated by the United States Department of Veterans Affairs (otherwise known as the VA) and has been around since the 1940s, although amendments have naturally been made over the years.
+The VA mortgage loan is operated by the United States Department of Veterans Affairs (otherwise known as the VA) a government agency that has been around since the 1940s, although amendments have naturally been made over the years.
 It is designed to help veterans, serving military members, and eligible spouses with their property purchases by supplying financing programs that do not require a down payment.

 Eligible applicants can use the VA program to buy a variety of property types including single family homes, condominiums, and multi-unit properties.
 The program offers up to 100% financing and has been utilized by hundreds of thousands of veterans over the years.